How to Use Painter’s TapeMay 2nd, 2019 by Clark Danson

 Visit Reno Paint Mart today

-Now’s the time to start your project with painter’s tape Reno.
+Now’s the time to start your Reno interior design and exterior design project with painter’s tape.
 Visit Reno Paint Mart today for all your paint and paint supply needs.
 We have locations in Reno, Carson City, and Truckee.
+If you need any tips for your projects, get speak with our design experts at the Reno Design Center.
 For more information on our products, contact us today.